 See the collection view in action

-As you didn't change any rules besides the collection layout, you do not need to re-deploy the model but only need to refresh your application.
+Since you did not change any rules besides the collection layout, you do not need to re-deploy the model.
+Simply refresh your application.

-On the Welcome Page, open your Employee Tutorial application and select Refresh application from the user menu.
+On the Welcome page, open the Employee Tutorial application, and click Refresh application from the user menu.

-Notice the following enhancements of the new collection view:
+Observe the following enhancements to the new collection view:

 The employee type is more meaningful to business users.